 There are also plenty of sizes available.
 So if you want to augment with a smaller or larger sauce pan or sauciér, All-Clad has you covered.

 Helper Handle: All the D5 pieces 3 qt and larger come with a helper handle, but on the D3, it's optional.
 If you want it, be sure the piece you buy has the helper handle (like this one).
 Unfortunately, these pieces are often out of stock, so you may have to go with the D5 or wait.
-You can also check out the All-Clad website, though their prices are usually quite a bit higher.

 What about Copper Core?
 Copper Core is beautiful cookware, and it performs as well as D3, so if it's in your budget, it's a great choice.
 However, it's probably not noticeably better than D3, so we don't recommend spending the extra money on it unless you fall in love and don't mind the higher price.